 Teens who learn anti-drug messages at home are 42 percent less likely to use drugs.

 Parents are the first line of defense when it comes to tobacco prevention.
-Tobacco Free Lancaster County encourages parents to discuss the dangers of smoking or spit tobacco use with their children.
+Tobacco Free Lancaster County encourages parents to discuss the dangers of smoking, spit tobacco and e-cigarette use with their children.
 The internet offers a variety of resources that provide information, conversation-starters, role plays, and a variety of other tools to help parents talk with their kids about tobacco use.
 You may call the Lincoln-Lancaster County Health Department Tobacco Prevention Program, 402-441-6225, to speak with someone about tobacco prevention and intervention.

 To access online resources about parents and tobacco use, visit the sites below:

 Above the Influence: Helping teens become aware of the influences around them

 The Cool Spot: The young teen’s place for resisting peer pressure

 Department of Health and Human Services: National Clearinghouse for Drug and Alcohol Information

 National Institute on Drug Abuse (NIDA): For teens, parents, and teachers